Ensalada Rusa (“Russian” Potato Salad) is one of our most popular recipes and a favorite in all our parties and holiday meals.

 - 1 apple (any variety)

-- Boil the beet in a different pot (do not use beet if you are going to use apple).
+Boiling beetroot: Boil the beetroot in a different pot until it's cooked through (do not use beetroot if you are going to use apple).

-- Peel potatoes, carrots, eggs, apple (or beet) and dice into small cubes.
+Peeling and dicing ingredients: Once cooled to room temperature, peel potatoes, carrots, eggs, apple (or beetroot), and dice into small cubes.